georgeutsin/ThermIS/README.md

 ## Usage

 Run the OpenCV application with the Arduino attached.
-Calibrate the IR sensor by following clicking on the laser at the predetermined points.
+Calibrate the IR sensor by following on screen and clicking on the laser at the predetermined points.
 My setup looked as folows:

 ![ThermIS Setup](media/setup.jpg)